arenkis/owensquote/README.md

 - Check logs in `logs/` directory

 **AI extraction failing:**
-- Verify API key is correct and active
+- Verify API key is correct and active (for cloud providers)
-- Check API quota/billing
+- Check API quota/billing (for cloud providers)
+- For Ollama: ensure Ollama is running and model is pulled
+- For Transformers.js: check internet connection for initial download
 - Try a different AI provider

 **No interviews found:**